Consensys/linea-tracer/docs/Local-test-coverage.md

 ## Launch Sonar task with gradle

 Configure `sonar.coverage.jacoco.xmlReportPaths` to match the path of the xml report you want to view.
+If you have concatenated two reports, default to the latter path (see comment in task).

 Then run `sonar` gradle task in verification group

 Go to `localhost:80/projects` in your browser and check the results

-Note : Sonar task cannot aggregate 2 xml reports - so reports can be viewed one by one

 ## Exit Sonarqube server